ITV Evening News

 The ITV Evening News is the evening news programme produced by ITN on the British television network ITV.
-It airs Monday to Friday from 6:30pm, covering British national and international news stories and is presented by Mary Nightingale.
+It airs Monday to Friday from 6:30pm usually until 7.30pm (since March 2022) though the finishing time of the bulletin can occasionally be brought forward to 7pm in cases of coverage by ITV Sport or other special programmes airing on ITV.
+The ITV Evening News covers British national and international news stories and is presented by Mary Nightingale.